Line Up Announced for the 2019 Global Education & Skills Forum in Dubai

-Melissa Salguero, who will also give a talk at Global Education & Skills Forum, teaches at Public School 48, Joseph R. Drake Elementary School, in the South Bronx neighbourhood of Hunts Point, which is considered to be the most at-risk community for children in New York City.
+Melissa Salguero, who will also give a talk at Global Education & Skills Forum, teaches at Public School 48, Joseph R. Drake Elementary School, located in New York’s South Bronx neighbourhood where many students are at risk of dropping out.
 Over 59% of children in Hunts Point live in poverty, and at Salguero’s school, approximately 20% of the students are homeless.
 When Salguero was hired to teach music at PS 48, she found an institution with few resources, but she wasn’t deterred.
 She entered contests, wrote grant applications, and eventually raised enough money to start the school’s first band program.
 Even after her school was broken into and the band instruments were stolen, she persisted and raised money to rebuild her program (see, for example, her appearance on Ellen).
 Now Ms. Salguero is taking her campaign to the Global Education & Skills Forum in Dubai.

 As previously reported on eLearning Inside, this year’s Global Education & Skills Forum will also include another prize: the second-annual Next Billion EdTech Prize.
-This new prize awards cutting-edge startups with a mandate to serve low income students and students living in emerging economies.
-Finalists are selected by an expert panel of judges that includes venture capitalists, philanthropic investors, experts in edtech, and senior education policy makers.
+This new prize awards cutting-edge startups with a mandate to serve low income students and students from emerging economies.
+Finalists are chosen by a jury of VCs, other investors, edtech researchers, and policymakers.
 The three winners of this year’s prize will be announced after making a series of pitches over the course of the forum and each winner will take home $25,000.